-An alternative groundwater detection monitoring sampling and analysis frequency has not been established for this CCR unit; therefore, no demonstration or certification is applicable.
+An alternative groundwater detection monitoring sampling and analysis frequency has not been established for this multi-unit system.
+Therefore, no demonstration or certification is applicable.

 2.3.5.2 40 CFR § 257.94(e)(2) - Detection Monitoring Alternate Source Demonstration